Addiction to sugar more powerful than cocaine - Expert calls for urgent attention

 “High blood sugar over time damages blood vessels in the brain that carry oxygen-rich blood.
 When your brain receives too little blood, brain cells can die.
 This is called brain atrophy and can cause problems with memory and thinking and eventually can lead to vascular dementia,” he added.

-Besides, he added, the more frequent a person is exposed to high glucose intake, the more their mental capacity diminishes.
+Besides, he added, the more frequently a person is exposed to high glucose intake, the more their mental capacity diminishes.

 While admitting that it is not an easy thing to cut down on sugar intake, Ebenezer Denzel Amanor advised that people, at least, make conscious efforts to cut down on especially the intake of high levels of sugars during their breakfasts.